Probate Q&A Series

 Key Points to Remember

-• Right to Possession: You may use the entire property, not just your fractional interest.
+• Right to Possession: You may use the entire property, not just your fractional interest, subject to the equal rights of the other co-tenants.

 • Use and Enjoyment: You can live on, rent out, or inspect the premises at reasonable times.

-• Financial Accounting: Rental income and expenses must be shared fairly; request a written accounting if needed.
+• Financial Accounting: Rental income collected from third parties may have to be shared fairly; request a written accounting if needed.

-• Property Improvements: If you pay for necessary repairs, you can seek compensation from co-tenants.
+• Property Improvements: If you pay for necessary repairs, you may seek compensation or credit in an appropriate proceeding.

 • Partition Action: You can ask a court to divide or sell the property if co-owners conflict.